 TAs and the Teaching Team

-Teaching Assistants (TAs) are an important part of a teaching team for online instruction.
-Here are some suggested practices and resources that can help faculty and TAs be more effective and efficient working together.
+Teaching Assistants (TAs) are an important part of any teaching team.
+Here are some suggested practices and resources that can help faculty and TAs be more effective and efficient when working together.

 Clarify tasks and responsibilities

 TAs and instructors have a wide range of tasks and responsibilities to consider.

 - Discussion Sections – Who is responsible for discussion sessions?
 How will discussion sections be facilitated?